 The maximum allowed length of stay for these visas is generally six months.

 Through the Visa Waiver Program (VWP), foreign nationals from specific countries are permitted to enter the United States for business or tourism without B-1 or B-2 visas as long as their length of stay is no more than 90 days.

-Andorra, Australia, Austria, Belgium, Brunei, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, the Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, and the United Kingdom.
+Andorra, Australia, Austria, Belgium, Brunei, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, and the United Kingdom.

 Visas for Students and Exchange Program Participants

-Foreign nationals seeking to enter the U.S. as students or exchange program participants may do so on F-1, M-1, or J-1 visas.
+Foreign nationals seeking to enter the United States as students or exchange program participants may do so on F-1, M-1, or J-1 visas.

 F-1 visas are for individuals who want to study in the U.S. at qualified institutions.
 Such institutions include elementary and high schools, colleges, universities, seminaries, conservatories, and language training programs as long as the institution is authorized to accept international students.
 Those with F-1 visas must be full-time students and must demonstrate that they will return home upon completion of their programs.
 Ties to home that demonstrate intent to return include employment opportunities, membership in professional organizations, and family-owned property.

 M-1 visas are for individuals who want to enter the U.S. to participate in vocational or nonacademic programs.